junglok/tem-docs/docs/cryoSPARC.rst

 .. note::
    You can close the terminal window (because 'ssh' will be run in the background) after running the above command.
 The tunnel will stay open.

-Now, open your browser (Chrome or Firefox recommended) and navigate to http://localhost:39000.
+Now, open your browser (Chrome/Firefox/Safari recommended) and navigate to http://localhost:39000.
 You should be presented with the cryoSPARC login page.

 For Windows users
 -----------------